 Changing how people interact and communicate is something that changes company culture.
 Even when more people return to the workplace, it seems inevitable that some of the new and less formal ways of communicating and interacting will remain, in most cases bringing in a healthier communication culture.

-3. HR can, and must be, drivers for organisational change and success
+3. HR can, and Must be, Drivers for Organizational Change and Success

 As the pandemic took hold, HR was one of the first teams called upon to be agile and respond to the changing dynamics.
 Indeed, HR was at the forefront of driving change and devising and implementing new working practices, not only for employees but for HR itself.